DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - Auditing provides accountability
         - Auditing occurs after the logs have been created
         - Logs record events, including who took an action, but without accurate identification and authentication, the logs can’t be relied on.
+        - Audit logging when combined with user accounts that can reliably be expected to only be accessible to a specific user due to the use of multifactor authentication is frequently used to provide strong accountability for actions taken via systems and applications.
         - **File Integrity Checker** is designed specifically to monitor and detect changes to files and directories.
 It works by creating a baseline of file attributes (such as checksums or hashes) and then 🧠regularly checking/actively monitoring for any deviations from this baseline.
 This allows it to identify unauthorized or unexpected changes to content.
         - **Audit Logs**: track and record activities on a system, including changes to files and content.
 While they provide valuable information about who made changes and when, they are more about recording events rather than actively monitoring for unauthorized changes.
 - 5.2.4 Session management